bosetridib/Covid_Analysis_and_Forecasting/README.md

 # lines(x,u)
 lines(y1+u)
 ```
-The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but further effort was a result of learning more and more about data science and research instincts.
+The visual inspection of the above trend and variation in the above plot has what inspired the project in the beginning, but further effort was a result of learning more about data science and independent researches.

+### Old Project

+The files covOld and covOldL represents the old project, which was done in June, 2020 during the beginning of the first wave.